Massachusetts Health Informatics Degree Programs

 Campus Based - Visit Website

-The PhD in Personal Health Informatics at Northeastern University focuses on designing and evaluating innovative health technologies.
-It emphasizes human-computer interaction and interdisciplinary research, with core courses in health interface design and software engineering.
-Admission recommends coursework in programming and statistics, aiming to produce leaders in healthcare technology advancements.
+The PhD in Personal Health Informatics at Northeastern University centers on designing and evaluating health technologies through human-computer interaction and interdisciplinary research.
+It includes core courses in interface design, software engineering, and research methods, with tailored electives.
+Admission requires a strong academic background, and the program prepares leaders for healthcare technology advancements without specifying entrance exam requirements.

 • Focus on human-computer interaction.